 At the age of 21, Wallace married 22-year-old Audra Genevieve (Mayle) Starkey (1912-1980) on Oct.
 15, 1934.
 She was the daughter of Columbus "Lum" Mayle and Myrtle "Ivie" Kennedy, of Doddridge County, and may have been married once before.
 Rev. S.R.
 Cutright, of the United Brethren Church in Salem, Doddridge County, officiated at the church parsonage.

 Wallace worked as a railroad foreman, and they resided at Salem and Industrial, along the Long Run Grade, in Doddridge County.
 He served in the U.S. Navy in World War II as a seaman first class.

-They had 12 children, including three sets of twins.
-The children were Corlene Sutton, Kenneth Paul Mayle, Carol Eugene Mayle, Darrell Edward Mayle, twins Dorthalee and Donald Lee Mayle, twins Delmas "Ray" Mayle and Velma Gay Patton, Carolyn Regina Bonnell Richards, twins Larry and Gary Mayle, and Wilbur "Wib" Mayle.
+They were the parents of a dozen children, including three sets of twins -- Wallace Dale Mayle, William Lee Mayle, Corlene D. Sutton, Kenneth Paul Mayle, Carol Eugene Mayle, Darrell Edward Mayle, twins Dorthalee and Donald Lee Mayle, twins Delmas "Ray" Mayle and Velma Gay Patton, Carolyn Regina Bonnell Richards, twins Larry and Gary Mayle, and Wilbur "Wib" Mayle.

 Tragically, three of the children died in infancy.
 The eldest two sons both died at birth, Wallace on Oct.
 1, 1937 and William on July 18, 1938.
 Daughter Dorthalee passed away at the tender age of five months, on March 5, 1945, of "sudden death in night," according to the family physician.

 In 1972, Wallace began suffering from a brain tumor, and after battling for three months, died at age 57 on July 17, 1972.
 He was buried at Wolverton Cemetery with or near his infant daughter Dorthalee.